Why a new edition?

 The coachbuilding years

-As a jobbing coachbuilder in the 1920s and 1930s, the arrival of the MG marque provided Carbodies' owner, Bobby Jones with a reliable source of work and a way of expanding the business.
+As a jobbing coachbuilder in the 1920s and 1930s, the arrival of the MG marque provided Carbodies' owner, Bobby Jones with a reliable source of work and a very welcome and reliable way of expanding the business.
 Carbodies also supplied makes such as Alvis, Invicta and Railton and made special bodies for mass-produced makers such as Rootes and Rover.
-During the 1930s, the company developed new designs of drophead coupé and sports bodies, with elegant lines and experimented with power-operated hoods.
+During the 1930s, as the big manufacturers adopted pressed steel bodies, Carbodies developed new designs of drophead coupé and sports bodies, with elegant lines and experimented with power-operated hoods.